St Paul's Cathedral

 1

-"St Paul's StationExit the Underground and walk south toward the cathedral dome.",
+St Paul's StationExit the Underground and walk south toward the cathedral dome.

 2

-"West Front StepsApproach the main facade from Ludgate Hill and climb the stone stairs.",
+West Front StepsApproach the main facade from Ludgate Hill and climb the stone stairs.

 3

-"North West EntrancePass through the mandatory bag security check at the visitor door.",
+North West EntrancePass through the mandatory bag security check at the visitor door.

 4

-"Internal Welcome DeskScan your digital ticket or pay at the kiosks inside the nave."
+Internal Welcome DeskScan your digital ticket or pay at the kiosks inside the nave.

 Practical limits & what to bring

+Expect a security screening at the entrance, which can cause short delays during peak morning hours.
 While the Cathedral floor and Crypt are fully accessible via the South Churchyard entrance and internal lifts, the ascent to the Dome is a significant physical challenge.

-Reaching the Golden Gallery requires climbing 528 narrow steps; there is no lift access to the upper levels, and the climb is not suitable for those with mobility issues or vertigo.\n\nAs St Paul’s is an active place of worship, visitors should dress respectfully.
+Reaching the Golden Gallery requires climbing 528 narrow steps; there is no lift access to the upper levels, and the climb is not suitable for those with mobility issues or vertigo.

-Any items exceeding the size limit of 45cm x 30cm x 25cm will be denied entry, and you will need to use private luggage lockers at nearby transport hubs like Blackfriars or Liverpool Street stations.\n\nStrollers and prams are permitted on the Cathedral floor and in the Crypt, with lift access available between these levels.
+There are no cloakrooms or luggage storage facilities inside the Cathedral.
+Any items exceeding the size limit of 45cm x 30cm x 25cm will be denied entry, and you will need to use private luggage lockers at nearby transport hubs like Blackfriars or Liverpool Street stations.

+Strollers and prams are permitted on the Cathedral floor and in the Crypt, with lift access available between these levels.
 However, strollers cannot be taken up the stairs to the Dome galleries and must be left at the designated buggy park near the entrance.
-Please note that this storage area is unattended.\n\nTip: Book your tickets online to secure a lower rate of £25 for adults, as walk-up prices at the gate are higher at £30." } ]
+Please note that this storage area is unattended.

 Location and what's nearby